mwflaher/gh-action-event/README.md

-# Rudderstack event for Github Actions
+# Rudderstack Events for Github Actions